Skip to content

 }

-If the current player is not registered or logged in, the system will automatically open the login/registration dialog box, requiring the user to register or log in successfully to continue the game; otherwise, it will return a 401 Unauthorized, please log in again exception.
+If the current player is not registered or logged in, the system will automatically open a login/registration dialog, requiring the user to register or log in successfully before continuing the game; otherwise, it will return a 401 Unauthorized, please log in again exception.

-If the current player's account has been frozen or canceled, the corresponding exception information will also be returned.
+If the current player's account has been frozen or deleted, corresponding exception information will also be returned.

 The structure of the successfully returned player object is as follows: